-The Minnesota Police and Peace Officers Association (MPPOA) was founded in 1922 and its members include municipal police officers, county deputy sheriffs, correctional officers and other public safety professionals employed in the State of MN.
-The MPPOA is the largest association representing public safety professionals in the State of Minnesota.
+The Minnesota Police and Peace Officers Association (MPPOA) was founded in 1922 and is the largest association representing licensed peace officers in the State of Minnesota.

 From the beginning, the MPPOA's founding members sought to establish civil service protection for police officers across the state.
 Because a police officer's job could be dependent on the incoming administration's wishes, it often led to corruption in the police profession.
 A substantial effort by MPPOA board members to address this issue and build support across Minnesota communities led to the passing of the Civil Service enabling acts of 1929 and 1933.
 As a result, civil service coverage was extended to many of the law enforcement professionals in the state.